alex-mitrevski/gym-ropod/README.md

 ### `ropod-nav-discrete-v0`

 A navigation environment for a ropod with a discrete action space.
+In each episode, the robot's objective is to reach a randomly generated navigation goal without colliding with obstacles (a collision ends the episode).

 The action space contains the following actions:
 * `0`: forward motion with `0.1m/s`